 Most of the endowment funds assets are invested in the Long-Term Investment Pool.
 Each individual fund subscribes to or disposes of units in the pools on the basis of the per-unit market value at the beginning of the three-month period within which the transaction takes place.
-At June 30, 2018, the fair value of the Long-Term Investment Pool was \$1,194.6 million.
-In addition, the aggregate endowment market value of funds separately invested was \$35.8 million at June 30, 2018.
-The investment appreciation was \$78.2 million at June 30, 2018.
+At June 30, 2019, the fair value of the Long-Term Investment Pool was \$1,328.3 million (\$1,194.6 million at June 30, 2018).
+In addition, the aggregate endowment market value of funds separately invested was \$38.0 million at June 30, 2019 (\$35.8 million at June 30, 2018).
+The investment appreciation was \$38.7 million at June 30, 2018).
 These amounts are included in restricted nonexpendable, restricted expendable and unrestricted net position.